 Enroll in new protruded disc treatment programs that help you recover without surgery.
 Our two (2) conservative methods (chiropractic & physiotherapy) enriched by advanced therapeutic technologies & devices can help fix and repair your disc without surgery or injections.
 Don't live with slipped-disc pain; call us now; we can help!

 What Are The Signs & Symptoms Of A Protruded Disc?

-A protruded disc (disc protrusion) symptoms include pain and stiffness in the neck or lower back.
+A protruded disc (disc protrusion) symptoms include pain and neck or lower back stiffness.
 Generally, protruded slipped disc signs are similar to a disc bulge but can be more painful as a protrusion is the slipped disc stage that follows a disc bulge.
 We have covered symptoms of the protruded disc for the 2 most injured regions of the spine (neck & back) below:

 - Symptoms of disc protrusion in the neck: The neck is the second most common site for a protruded slip disc.
 Patients with slip disc protrusion that compresses spinal nerves may also complain of additional symptoms such as pain in the shoulders, upper back, and arms.
 Numbness and tingling are rare in patients with a protruded disc but can occur.
 Numbness or tingling may impact shoulders, arms, or hands.